ewels/rich-codex/README.md

 #### `img_paths`

-Path to image filenames if using 'cmd' or 'snippet'.
+Path to image filenames if using 'command' or 'snippet'.

 #### `configs`